 A substantial difference in temperature between the sensors has been detected - this could indicate a flow problem.
-Check water level in spa and add if necessary.
+Check water level in spa and add if necessary, also ensure the filter is clean.
 If water level is okay, make sure that pumps are primed and all gate valves are fully opened.